 The ever-evolving cycle of sparkly skirts and skinny jeans that we consume in the United States hails from all over the developing world — where workers often labor in deplorable conditions for unlivable wages.

-Today, a mere 2 percent of clothing sold in the U.S. was made here — down sharply from 50 percent in 1990 and 90 percent in 1960.
+Today, a mere 2 percent of clothing sold in the United States was made here — down sharply from 50 percent in 1990 and 90 percent in 1960.

 Director Andrew Morgan surpassed his $75,000 goal on Kickstarter earlier this month to make the full-length film, which he said will draw attention to the important issue of where that $10 pair of pants really comes from.